 As of February 2012, 56,257 people were enrolled in the 24 states that participate in the federal PCIP.
 In Georgia, 1,707 people have been enrolled since August 2010.

 National Women’s Health Week is a weeklong health observance coordinated by the U.S. Department of Health and Human Services’ Office on Women’s Health.
-It brings together communities, businesses, government, health organizations, and other groups in an effort to promote women’s health by eating healthy or providing fitness advice.
+It brings together communities, businesses, government, health organizations, and other groups in an effort to promote women’s health by eating healthy or providing legal steroids.
 The theme for 2012 is “It’s Your Time.”
 National Women’s Health Week empowers women to make their health a top priority. (more…)